conlpate/dsc-phase-3-project/README.md

 ### Questions, Analysis, and Visualizations

 1. What categorical data provides the best insight into true/false signs of mental illness?
    1. How do these interact with each other?
-   	A. What can we learn from these interactions?
+What can we learn from these interactions?
 2. Which continuous variables (primarily location and age data) provide the best insight into true/false signs of mental illness?
    1. How do these interact with each other?
-   2. How do our continuous variables shine light on our categorical data?
+   2. How do our continuous variables align with our categorical data?
 3. How can we best visualize the categorical and continuous data to illustrate our findings and provide recommendations?

 # EDA